Free School Meals during School Closure – COVID-19

 Please note that the school and playgrounds are a crisp, sweet and chewing-gum free zone.

-NOTE: The menu for the week commencing Monday 25th November 2019 can be found here: Menu
+NOTE: A sample menu can be found here: Menu

 Is your child eligible for the Pupil Premium Grant?